What are the symptoms of menopausal hair loss?

 Menopausal hair loss is a topic that is often surrounded by many myths and misconceptions.
 These myths can cause unnecessary worry and confusion, making it harder to find the right solutions.
 By exposing the truth behind these myths, women can better understand and manage hair loss during menopause.

-Myth 1: Hair loss during menopause is inevitable
+Myth 1: Menopausal hair loss is inevitable

 Truth: Although hormonal changes during menopause can lead to hair loss, it is not inevitable for all women.
 Genetics, lifestyle and health also play a big role.
 By taking the right steps, such as maintaining a healthy diet, reducing stress and using appropriate hair care products, many women can reduce or prevent hair loss.